library(tidyverse)

 Imagine two dots on a scatterplot.
 If you took a ruler out and measured the distance between those dots, you’d know how far apart they are.
 In math, that’s called the Euclidean distance.
 It’s just the space between them in numbers.
 Where k-nearest neighbor comes in, you have lots of dots and you want measure the distance between all of them.
 What does k-means clustering do?
 It lumps them into groups based on the average distance between them.
 Players who are good on offense but bad on defense are over here, good offense good defense are over here.
 And using the Euclidean distance between them, we can decide who is in and who is out of those groups.

-For this exercise, I want to look at Jalen Smith, who played two seasons at Maryland before decamping for the NBA.
+For this exercise, I want to look at Derik Queen, who played one season at Maryland before decamping for the NBA.
 Had he stayed, he might have been among the all-time Terp greats.
-So who does Jalen Smith compare to?
+So who does Derik Queen compare to?

 To answer this, we’ll use k-means clustering.